-We have no doubt that uncertainty over the status of the Tokyo Olympics has contributed to a surge in the number of elite athletes identifying mental health concerns.
+We have no doubt that uncertainty over the status of the Tokyo Olympics has contributed to a surge in the number of elite sportspeople identifying mental health concerns.
 A dramatic rise in coronavirus cases in Tokyo has reignited speculation about the Olympic Games, which are due to open in the city in six months’ time.
-And issues relating to a curtailing of training and competition opportunities due to the renewed lockdown rules are other elements that are contributing to anxiety among some athletes.
+And issues relating to a curtailing of training and competition opportunities due to the renewed lockdown rules are other elements that are contributing to anxiety among some sportspeople.

-Our founder Callum said: “2020 was a year in which athletes had had to think about mental health a lot more, because the challenges they have been facing have been so up front.
+Our founder Callum said: “2020 was a year in which sportspeople had had to think about mental health a lot more, because the challenges they have been facing have been so up front.
 We have definitely had a number of spikes in referrals – in March and April last year when the first lockdown was in full force, and another spike in the past month.

-For Olympic athletes their opportunity comes around once every four years and they could be at the peak of their careers, and a lot of them will know that this is their only chance, or their last chance.
+For Olympic sportspeople their opportunity comes around once every four years and they could be at the peak of their careers, and a lot of them will know that this is their only chance, or their last chance.